I’m A Psychodermatologist & I Always Avoid These 5 Habits For Good Skin

 Fragranced products are controversial.
 On one hand, there are various sensory benefits.
 The smell of roses in a product might be soothing to some people, for example.
 On the other hand, others report allergies and reactions to perfume in products.
 If that's you, it pays to steer clear, but there is some nuance.

-Similarly, consider the color and texture of your skincare products.
-"Some products may elicit a tingling sensation or it may have a color that you respond to that's really soothing, like a light blue," offers Dr. Rieder.
-He uses the popular Kiehl's Facial Fuel as an example of a product that tingles and has a color to it.
+Similarly, consider the colour and texture of your skincare products.
+"Some products may elicit a tingling sensation or it may have a colour that you respond to that's really soothing, like a light blue," offers Dr. Rieder.
+He uses the popular Kiehl's Facial Fuel as an example of a product that tingles and has a colour to it.
 "It's sort of a mindfulness experience of being in the moment because you're hitting a lot of different [sensory] angles," Dr. Rieder explains.

 AdvertisementADVERTISEMENT